valkey-io/valkey-doc/docs/reference/cluster-spec.md

 without redirections, proxies or other single point of failure entities.

-A client **must be also able to handle -ASK redirections** that are described later in this document, otherwise it is not a complete Redis Cluster client.
+A client **must be also able to handle -ASK redirections** that are described later in this document, otherwise it is not a complete Valkey Cluster client.

 ### Live reconfiguration

-Redis Cluster supports the ability to add and remove nodes while the cluster is running.
+Valkey Cluster supports the ability to add and remove nodes while the cluster is running.
 Adding or removing a node is abstracted into the same
 operation: moving a hash slot from one node to another.
 This means that the same basic mechanism can be used in order to rebalance the cluster, add